BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Ready For Development

 - [ ] F7 - Room Enums #phase-1 #feature <br>Update Room names then change to update
-- [ ] B4 - DanceClassImpl - Price should all be 0 or should all be a value. #bug #phase-1<br><br>No null price values should be allowed. (change all tests)<br>all values should either be 0 or more than 0.
 - [ ] B5 - DanceClassImpl - incorrect class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type, there is a general bad request instead of feedback.
 - [ ] B6 - BookingImpl - incorrect room/class type enum error handling #bug #phase-1 <br><br>Currently, when making a request with an unknown class type/Room, there is a general bad request instead of feedback.
 - [ ] B7 - BookingImpl - validations not working #bug #phase-1 <br><br>Can enter null values for booking request as null validation